canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

   resources:
     requests:
     memory: "512Mi"
+END
 ```

-This will trigger 3 daemonset pods to install and 1 scheduler pod, you can check the installation status with:
+You can check the status of the deployment by watching the daemonset pods:

 ```
-$ kubectl -n storageos get pods -w
+kubectl -n storageos get pods -w
 ```

-## Deploying on a workload
+## Deploying a workload on StorageOS
 Duration: 10

 Now to tryout your new StorageOS solution you can use a customised version of MySQL Wordpress Deployment from the Kubernetes docs.

+Run each of these commands to create a kustomization.yaml, mysql-deployment.yaml and wordpress-deployment.yaml.

 ### Kustomization.yaml
 ```
-kubectl -f - <<END
+cat <<END > kustomization.yaml
 secretGenerator:
 - name: mysql-pass
   literals: